Last updated 15 June 2021

-- Invitations are currently being sent to people who received their first dose during December and January.
+- Invitations are currently being sent to people who received their first dose during March and the first days of April.

-- Second dose appointments normally take place 11-12 weeks after first dose appointments, and you will receive an invitation letter shortly before your appointment.
+- Second dose appointments normally take place 11-12 weeks after first dose appointments, and you will receive an invitation letter shortly before your appointment is due.
 Please note that some appointments may be earlier due to phasing of vaccine supplies, which is outside our local control.

 What should I do if I cannot attend my second dose appointment (e.g. I am unwell, or have been advised not to attend due to COVID in my workplace)?